Are you torn between engaging professional help such as a development project manager and going it alone on your next townhouse project?

 By default, you’ll end up paying wholesale for your build.

-This saving alone should cover your project management companies fee and some.
-Meaning you get everything else for free.
+This saving alone should cover your project management company’s fee and some.
+Meaning you get everything else for free – including any negotiating on your behalf.

 4. Street-side Services Connections